datocms/datocms-svelte/src/lib/components/VideoPlayer/README.md

 that optimizes video streaming for your sites.

 To stream videos, DatoCMS partners with MUX, a video CDN that serves optimized streams to your users.
-Our component is a wrapper over [MUX's video player](https://github.com/muxinc/elements/blob/main/packages/mux-player/README.md) [web component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
+Our component is a wrapper around [MUX's video player](https://github.com/muxinc/elements/blob/main/packages/mux-player/README.md) [web component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
 It